autistic-symposium/generative-sol/README.md

 ---

-## Deploying on Mainnet
+### deploying on mainnet

-Same steps, simply set the default network to "mainnet" and make sure the private key in `.env` is from the desired account.
+same steps, simply set the default network to "mainnet" and make sure the private key in `.env` is from the desired account.